Jillian Segal: Special Envoy to Combat Antisemitism

+Segal has long been an advocate for Israel in Australia.
+In November 2023, she co-signed a statement condemning foreign minister Penny Wong and the Labor party for calling on Israel to "cease the attacking of hospitals", and its support for a UN resolution calling for a ceasefire.
+She was chair of the Australia-Israel Chamber of Commerce until March 2025.

-On 9 July 2024, Segal was appointed for a term of three years Special Envoy to Combat Antisemitism to the Australian Government by Prime Minister Anthony Albanese.
-The appointment came after campaigning by Jewish communal organisations to create a position to fight the rise in antisemitism post 7 October 2023.
+On 9 July 2024, Segal was appointed for a term of three years Special Envoy to Combat Antisemitism to the Australian Government by Prime Minister Anthony Albanese, a new position created to combat growing antisemitism in Australia since the Gaza-Israel war.
+The appointment came after campaigning by Jewish communal organisations to create a position to fight the rise in antisemitism following the attacks by Hamas on 7 October 2023.
+The United States government began applying diplomatic pressure on the Australia to appoint an antisemitism envoy in May 2024.
 Segal's appointment was praised by the Executive Council of Australian Jewry, the representative body of Jews in Australia, and received support from the federal Coalition.
 The Jewish Council of Australia, a community group formed in February 2024 critical of the State of Israel, opposed Segal's appointment.
 Segal's statements and positions on antisemitism in Australia include the view that antisemitism at universities had become 'systemic'.

-In January 2025, Segal criticised lenient sentencing for antisemitic offences as a factor undermining efforts to address hate crimes against the Australian Jewish community, and called for mandatory sentencing for individuals attacking synagogues.
+In January 2025, Segal criticised lenient sentencing for antisemitic offences as a factor undermining efforts to address hate crimes against the Australian Jewish community, and called for mandatory imprisonment for individuals attacking synagogues.
 Following an increase in attacks on synagogues and Jewish homes in the prior months, Segal called on Albanese and state premiers to convene a national cabinet meeting.
 She argued that urgent action is required to implement tougher sentencing guidelines and ensure more consistent prosecution of antisemitic hate crimes.
 In response, Albanese rejected both of Segal's requests, and stated that sentencing should be left to judges and that he would not need to convene a national cabinet as he discussed the matter with the premiers of Victoria and New South Wales.

 In July 2025, Segal recommended she become a monitor of media organisations, with the ability to "readily terminate" funding for public institutions, such as universities, festivals and public broadcasters, if they fail to combat antisemitism.
 A judicial inquiry would be established into antisemitism at universities by the start of 2026 if the envoy determined matters had remained unaddressed.

+Segal did not comment on known Nazis prominently attending a protest march in Melbourne on 31 August 2025, and did not issue a public statement regarding a neo-Nazi protest on 8 November 2025 outside the Parliament of New South Wales in Sydney, during which protesters displayed a banner attacking the "Jewish lobby".
+When questioned by David Shoebridge during Australian Senate estimates, Segal confirmed she had not released a formal public statement, stating that she had instead provided background statements to individual journalists upon request.